 Buyer’s Guide: How to Choose a Thermos

-If you’re heading out for a day of ice fishing, lugging out a Stanley classic will be no issue, but if you’re embarking on an ultralight backpacking trek, a thermos may not even make the cut.
+If you’re heading out for a day of ice fishing, lugging out a Stanley classic will be no issue, but if you’re embarking on an ultralight backpacking trek, a heavy metal thermos may not even make the cut.

 The insulating capabilities of a thermos are what makes them so useful.
-Most thermoses on the market today will utilize vacuum insulation, but some may also use foam insulation.
+Most on the market today will utilize vacuum insulation, but some may also use foam insulation.
 Vacuum insulation tends to work better than foam, making it the standard for quality thermos brands.

-Some other thermos designs have all-plastic lids, and this is usually the first part of the thermos to fail.
+Some other designs have all-plastic lids, and this is usually the first part of the thermos to fail.
 If it does come with a plastic lid, double-check the warranty or if replacement parts are available if something breaks.

 Another aspect of the lid to consider is the seal and how you drink out of the thermos.
-If you have a food-specific thermos, then consider how easy it is to pour from the opening as well.
+If you have a food-specific thermos, consider how easy it is to pour from the opening as well.

-When a thermos is meant for drinking, then the lid construction determines how easy it is not to spill on yourself with every sip.
+When a thermos is meant for drinking, the lid construction determines how easy it is not to spill on yourself with every sip.
 Silicone lids usually create a decent seal but can be challenging to drink from.
 Plastic lids with a sipping hole or straw are usually the go-to for most nontraditional thermos lids.

 Extra Features & Accessories